Pepper Companion Plants: Full List of Pairings

 • Corn – While it may seem counterintuitive given its height, corn can actually make a good pepper companion plant.
 The corn’s shade and wind-breaking abilities can keep peppers from drying out, and it may act as an aphid trap crop for your peppers.

 • Pumpkins, Zucchini, Yellow, and Winter Squashes – Given ample space, even large squashes can make good companions for your peppers.
-They help retain moisture and prevent weed buildup.
+They help retain soil moisture and prevent weed buildup.

 Flowers to Plant Near Peppers

 • Alyssum – Alyssum acts as a ground cover while also attracting beneficial insects that feed on aphids and other pests.
+Its sweet scent draws in parasitic wasps and parasitoid wasps, offering natural pest control.

 • Calendula – Pretty calendula attracts pollinators and other beneficial bugs.